juniordiscart/local-wordpress-docker-https/README.md

 This will enable the `ssl` module in the Apache webserver and will direct it to use the configuration that was set up earlier.

 Save and close the file.
-Open the docker compose file again and add the following volume mapping for the `wordpress`
+Open the Docker compose file again and add the following volume mapping for the `wordpress`
 service:

 ```Docker